dwhiffing/fury/content/aar/pf/pf2/pf2_aj/body.md

 For opposition, we can expect heavy fighter activity from Japanese F-15s operating out of Chitose, and American F-16s further south in Misawa.
 We’ve got two Japanese Nike sites plotted at the south end of Hokkaido, but the bases are sure to be heavily defended, and I expect more SAMs in that area.
 Most of the Japanese navy is probably further south, but we have warnings that a few of their ships may be operating in our area, and their submarines may try to control the straits (possibly with mines, though that might be counterproductive if they want to use the straits themselves.
 We have no indications of heavy American naval activity in our region.
 Hopefully that will remain true, at least for the moment.

 **THE PLAN**

-Our first order is to abandon the straits\!
+Our first order is to abandon the straits!
 All boats are directed to head for the south tip of Sakhalin Island at flank speed, and shelter there under the protection of the nearby SA-10 battery.
 No aircraft are to conduct ASW operations in the straits until further notice.
 I am not